getgauge/documentation/technical/set-up/plugins.md

 # Plugins

-There are three types of plugins present ingauge :
+There are three types of plugins present in Gauge :
 * Langauge Plugins
     - [Java](java.md)
     - [CSharp](csharp.md)